 How do I know if my converter is bad?

 If you get this P0420 diagnostic trouble code and you want to do some of your own testing, there are a number of ways to check the catalytic converter.
 One good way to check your converter to see if it is “lighting off”.
 This means that the converter is burning up the emissions on the inside.
 Remember, the hotter the converter gets, the cleaner it will run.
 The converter should be about 100 degrees hotter going out that coming in.
 You can use an infrared temp gun to do this test.
-Raytek makes a pretty good temp gun for a reasonable cost.
-You are going to want to be sure that the engine is full warmed up and run the engine at 200 rpm for about 1 to 2 minutes to prior to running this test.
+Here is an inexpensive one that can reach tempatures of 1000 degrees F. To do this, you are going to want to be sure that the engine is full warmed up and then run the engine at 2000 rpm for about 1 to 2 minutes to prior to running this test.

 Another thing that can happen is the converter can plug up and cause a false P0420 code in the computer.
 This usually happens when the engine has had a misfiring or rough running in the past and the customer continues to drive the vehicle for a long period of time.
 The converter will in fact get so hot that to the point that it will actually melt the brick inside into a ball.
 When it cools back down, it can tend to cause a low power issue and will eventually flag a P0420 code.
 You can use an exhaust back pressure tester to check for this condition.
 Waekon makes a good exhaust back pressure tester.
 I personally have this tool and would highly recommend it.